L-T-B/uiuctf/writeups/ponydb-miniaturehorsedb.md

 So we had to trim the Json Data in some way...

-So I asked myself what would happen if the string overflows the maximal characters...
+I asked myself what would happen if the string overflows the maximal characters...

 and BINGO!